13thavenue/13thavenue.github.io/_posts/2020-11-14-saturday-afternoon-financial-district.markdown

 ![financial district](/assets/images/financial-district-bw.jpeg)

-On an overcast Saturday afternoon: the glass towers, the sleek benches for quick cigarettes, quick lunches, quick calls: it all felt so empty and pointless.
+The glass towers, the sleek benches for quick cigarettes, quick lunches, quick calls: it all felt so empty and pointless.